Mike Defensor: Senate candidacy

 Defensor was among the first to file for candidacy for the senate on February 12, 2007.
+Prior to filing, one of his campaign proposals was to temporarily release deposed former president Joseph Estrada from his arrest while his trial at the Sandiganbayan was ongoing, prompting criticism from prosecutors at the trial who called it a "politician's gimmick".
 He employed popular gossip show host Boy Abunda as his campaign manager.
 He was named to the TEAM Unity coalition backed by the Arroyo administration.
 However, he lost the race, placing 15th overall out of the 12 seats.

+Quezon City mayoral candidacy

+In the 2022 Philippine general election, Defensor ran for Mayor of Quezon City under the Partido Federal ng Pilipinas (PFP).
+However, the incumbent Mayor Joy Belmonte emerged victorious in the election.

 Representative for Anakalusugan

 Denial of the franchise renewal of ABS-CBN

 Defensor is one of the vocal opponents against the franchise renewal of ABS-CBN, together with Sagip Party-list Rep. Rodante Marcoleta and Cavite Seventh District Rep. Jesus Crispin Remulla.
 He is one of the 70 congressmen who voted "yes" to "kill" (deny) the franchise renewal of ABS-CBN, in favor of the report from the Technical Working Group.
 After claiming continuous victory, Defensor inititiated an online forum via Zoom and streamed live on Facebook along with Marcoleta, Remulla, Yedda Romualdez, Journalie Payonan, Danilo Fernandez, Jonathan Sy-Alvarado, Inno Dy and Alfred delos Santos to discuss the fate of ABS-CBN.
 On July 18, 2020, they discussed the potential takeover of the ill-fated network due to alleged tampered torrens title, fine for the alleged illegal sale of ABS-CBN TV Plus for almost ₱2 trillion, and the total closure of Sky Cable as suggested by Rep. LRay Villafuerte.
 Meanwhile, pro-ABS-CBN advocate Christine Bersola-Babao slammed the forum and called the congresspersons as "evil", and Senate President Tito Sotto slammed the possible takeover of ABS-CBN by calling the compound as constitutionally protected.